-The data editing scenario above is just one type of workflow.
+The scenario above is just one type of workflow.
 Organizations can have many types of workflows for business processes, which can include site inspections, land-use planning, document management and approvals, mobile apps, and fully automated workflows.
-With Workflow Manager, you can automate your business processes to improve data quality and accuracy, optimize resource allocation, enhance communication, and reduce your organization's production costs.
+With Workflow Manager, you can improve business processes, data quality, and accuracy; optimize resource allocation; enhance communication; and reduce your organization's production costs.

 Workflow Manager components